 The Computer of Paranoia ensures all Alpha Complex citizens are asexual through mandatory hormone suppressants (creating them via cloning instead).
 Occasionally individuals learn to counteract the drugs, or hide the fact they aren't taking them, or end up on an extended mission Outside of the complex, and Hilarity Ensues.

-BattleTech, Clan warriors live by this, for them a proper warrior is a Trueborn warrior who is artificially grown in an iron womb, and mostly consider sex as mere past time thing, and romantic relationships mean little to them.
+In BattleTech, Clan warriors live by this.
+For them a proper warrior is a Trueborn warrior who is artificially grown in an iron womb; they mostly consider sex as a mere pastime thing, and romantic relationships mean little to them.
 For them a regular Freeborn is worth less than a Trueborn who are only fit for civilian roles.

 Psycho Mantis, who expresses a general disdain of sexuality.
 And, being a mind reader, is somewhat disgusted to find how often people think of it.
 Played with and Flanderized in The Last Days of Foxhound, where Mantis is not only disgusted by sexuality, but females as a whole (going so far as to vigorously scrub any area a woman touches with a special soap).
 He also calls certain women (like Sniper Wolf) "Slutbucket".
 Though, specifically, it is the desire for procreation that disgusts him, not the desire for sex in and of itself, calling it (procreation) a "selfish and atavistic desire" that leads to war, and being horrified that nearly every living thing on the planet has been programmed by nature to want it, since from his point of view that means everything is a mindless drone.
 He might be speaking in broader terms as it being a symptom of a desire for immortality through ones works or children, since he thinks that he and Snake are Not So Different because they "have no past, no future.
 We live in the moment.
 Thats our only purpose.", and is somewhat relieved that Snake is unlike others in this regard.